jdpgrailsdev/r-oasis/wiki/new_to_oasis.md

 A few more pieces of information/advice that will help you contribute to this sub:

 * Liam’s real first name is William
 * “Our kid” is a northern English term for one’s sibling
 * “Mad fer it” is a phrase routinely used by the members of Oasis to refer to being totally and completely into something
 * Only Noel and Liam know why Oasis split in 2009 (and until both of them say so, there will be no reunion).
 * Oasis vs Blur was a thing in 1996 concocted by the British music press (specifically The NME).
 * Oasis was big in America during 1996-1997, despite Noel’s claims that Oasis never broke America.
+* There is a [Twitter account](https://twitter.com/LGWears) dedicated to what hat/glasses/shirt/parka Liam Gallagher is wearing in the picture that you found.

 And...